Chennai Central railway station: Incidents

 On 14 August 2006, a major fire broke out in Chennai Central, completely destroying a bookshop.

 On 29 April 2009, a suburban EMU train from Chennai Central Suburban terminal was hijacked by an unidentified man, who rammed it into a stationary goods train at the Vyasarpadi Jeeva railway station, 4 km northwest of Chennai Central.
 Four passengers were killed and 11 were injured.
 The train, which was scheduled to depart at 5:15 am, started at 4:50 am instead.
 The train was moving with a speed of 92 km per hour with 35 passengers on board at the time of collision.

 On 6 August 2012, a man hailing from Nepal perched atop the clock tower of the station's main building, creating a commotion.
 He was later safely persuaded back down the tower by the City Police and Southern Railway officials.

 On 1 May 2014, the station witnessed two low-intensity blasts in two coaches S4 and S5 of the stationary Guwahati–Bengaluru Cantt.
 Superfast Express, killing one female passenger and injuring at least fourteen.

-In April 2020, all trains were cancelled till the 30th of September, except Chennai Central - New Delhi Rajdhani Express due to COVID-19.
+In April 2020, all trains were cancelled till 30 September, except Chennai Central - New Delhi Rajdhani Express due to COVID-19.

 Security

 In a first of its kind for the railways, a bomb disposal squad of the railway protection force, equipped with state-of-the-art gadgets imported at a cost of over ₹ 2.5 million, was inaugurated at Chennai Central in May 2002.
 The squad functions round the clock and its personnel were trained at the National Security Guard Training Centre at Maneswar and the Tamil Nadu Commando School.
-In 2009, following the train accident at the Vyasarpadi Jeeva station, surveillance cameras were installed at the suburban terminus platforms.
+In 2009, following the train accident at the Vyasarpadi Jeeva railway station, surveillance cameras were installed at the suburban terminus platforms.
 A security boundary wall 200 m long was erected along platform 14 to check unauthorised persons entering the station.
 Two security booths were planned, one each at the main terminus and the suburban terminus.
 A government railway police (GRP) station is located on the first floor at the western end, headed by a DSP and two inspectors.

 In 2009, 39 CCTV cameras were installed in the premises along with a control room.
 In 2012, about 120 CCTV cameras are to be installed in Chennai Central.
 In April 2012, the GRP and the Railway Protection Force (RPF) together launched a helpline known as Kaakum karangal (literally meaning 'Protecting hands').
 This involved dividing the terminus into six sectors and deploying 24 police personnel for security.

 On 15 November 2012, Integrated Security System (ISS) was launched at the station, which comprises sub-systems such as CCTV surveillance system with 54 IP-based cameras, under-vehicle scanning system (UVSS) for entries and exits, and personal and X-ray baggage screening system.
 In addition, explosive detection and disposal squad have been deployed.
 The sub-system will be integrated by networking and monitored at the centralised control rooms.
 Existing CCTV network of suburban platforms has also been integrated to this system.